Correction Retraction Policy

 Purpose

-Retractions are issued when a published article is found to violate ethical standards or contain serious errors that compromise the validity or integrity of the research, potentially misleading readers.
+Retractions are issued when a published article is found to contain serious ethical breaches or critical errors that invalidate the research findings or could mislead readers.
+Retractions serve to correct the scholarly literature and uphold research integrity.

 Grounds for Retraction

-- Authors will be formally notified of the decision, and a retraction statement will be published, detailing the reasons for the retraction.
+- Notification: Authors are formally informed of the decision, and a retraction notice is published stating the reasons for the retraction.

-- The original article will remain available online with a watermark indicating "RETRACTED" to ensure transparency.
+- Article Status: The original article remains available online with a clear and permanent watermark indicating “RETRACTED”, ensuring transparency and traceability.

 Principles

-- Integrity: Retractions are issued to correct the scientific literature and protect readers from flawed research.
+- Integrity: Retractions are implemented to protect the scientific community and the public from unreliable research.

-- Clarity: Retraction statements will explicitly state the reasons for the retraction to inform the public.
+- Clarity: Retraction notices clearly explain the basis for the retraction and are permanently linked to the article.